About This Course

 The modern workplace is a complex landscape with varied skillsets, specializations, and goals.
 Organizations and teams that have a collaborative work culture often outperform others despite these differences.

 Collaboration is when a group of people come together and contribute their expertise for the benefit of a shared objective, project, or mission.
 In this game-based workshop, we will explore the factors that make people good team-players and collaborators.
-The session is delivered using Discord– an online cooperative game where participants win by solving problems and working together.
+The session is delivered using Insync– an online cooperative game where participants win by solving problems and working together.

 In this high-energy and high-stakes virtual board game, participants work in teams to solve a challenging organizational situation.
 They must ensure that their needs are met, while accommodating the requirements from other teams and ensuring that customer priorities never lose focus.